Pennant Hills - Cheltenham

 The exceptional employment performance in Pennant Hills - Cheltenham places it among Australia's strongest labour markets

-Pennant Hills - Cheltenham has an educated workforce with a notable presence in the technology sector.
-Its unemployment rate was 2.2% as of June 2025.
+Pennant Hills - Cheltenham has a highly educated workforce with notable representation in the technology sector.
+The unemployment rate was 2.2% as of June 2025.

-The area experienced an estimated employment growth of 12.7% over the past year.
-As of June 2025, 13,262 residents were employed with an unemployment rate of 2.0%, lower than Greater Sydney's rate of 4.2%.
-Workforce participation was 62.3%, slightly higher than Greater Sydney's 60.0%.
-Key industries for employment among residents are health care & social assistance, professional & technical services, and education & training.
+There was an estimated employment growth of 12.7% over the past year.
+As of June 2025, 13,262 residents were employed with an unemployment rate of 2.0%, below Greater Sydney's rate of 4.2%.
+Workforce participation was 62.3%, compared to Greater Sydney's 60.0%.
+Employment is concentrated in health care & social assistance, professional & technical, and education & training sectors.

-The area specializes in professional & technical jobs with an employment share 1.3 times the regional level.
-Conversely, transport, postal & warehousing had lower representation at 2.4% compared to the regional average of 5.3%.
-Employment opportunities locally might be limited as indicated by Census data on working population versus resident population.
-Between June 2024 and June 2025, employment increased by 12.7% while labour force grew by 11.4%, reducing unemployment by 1.1 percentage points.
-In contrast, Greater Sydney had employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising slightly to 4.5%.
-State-level data for NSW as of Sep-25 showed employment contracted by 0.41% (losing 19,270 jobs) and the state unemployment rate was 4.3%, favourably compared to the national unemployment rate of 4.5%.
-National employment forecasts from May 2025 project a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pennant Hills - Cheltenham's employment mix suggests local growth of approximately 7.4% over five years and 14.9% over ten years, based on simple weighting extrapolation for illustrative purposes.
+The area shows strong specialization in professional & technical services with an employment share of 1.3 times the regional level.
+Conversely, transport, postal & warehousing has lower representation at 2.4% versus the regional average of 5.3%.
+Employment opportunities locally appear limited as indicated by the count of Census working population vs resident population.
+During the year to June 2025, employment levels increased by 12.7% and labour force increased by 11.4%, causing the unemployment rate to fall by 1.1 percentage points.
+Greater Sydney recorded employment growth of 2.6%, labour force growth of 2.9%, with unemployment rising 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Pennant Hills - Cheltenham.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Pennant Hills - Cheltenham's employment mix suggests local growth of approximately 7.4% over five years and 14.9% over ten years.

 Frequently Asked Questions - Employment